UK health and safety for small business owners in 2025/26

 • Make sure all tasks are handled safely

-• Make sure all staff have concerns heard
+• Make sure all staff concerns are heard

 Employee’s responsibilities